 - Did you refuse a breath or blood test?

-The consequences of an administrative hearing suspension depend on your record in O’Fallon, MO and beyond:
+The outcome of an administrative hearing depends on your driving history in O’Fallon and across Missouri:

 - First-Time DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in O’Fallon after 30 days.

-- Second DWI Offense: Leads to a 1-year revocation period in O’Fallon, MO, or a 5-year license denial if the prior offense was within the past 5 years.
+- Second-Time DWI/DUI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior O’Fallon, MO DWI/DUI was within the last 5 years.

 - Refusal to Submit to a Chemical Test: This results in a 1-year licence revocation under Missouri’s implied consent law, and means you are ineligible for a hardship license for 90 days.